-For the nine months ended September 30, 2021 and 2020, approximately 56% and 57%, respectively, of our system revenues were derived from our subscription-based model.
-Although the ARTAS system is not available under our subscription-based model, we expect our subscription-based business to continue to represent the majority of our revenue for the foreseeable future.
-We collect an up-front fee, combined with a monthly payment schedule typically over a period of 36 months, with approximately 40% to 45% of total contract value collected in the first year.
-For accounting purposes, these arrangements are considered sales-type finance leases, where the present value of all cash flows to be received under the subscription agreement is recognized as revenue upon shipment of the system to the customer.
+For the three months ended March 31, 2021 and 2020, approximately 47% and 66%, respectively, of our system revenues were derived from our subscription-based model.
+Although the ARTAS® System is not available under our subscription-based model, we expect our subscription-based business model to continue to represent the majority of our revenue for the foreseeable future.
+We collect an up-front fee, combined with a monthly payment schedule typically over a period of 36 months, with approximately 40% of total contract value collected in the first year.
+For accounting purposes, these arrangements are considered to be sales-type finance leases, where the present value of all cash flows to be received under the subscription agreement is recognized as revenue upon shipment of the system to the customer.
 As part of our sales and marketing effort, we do not generally require our customers to undergo a formal credit check as is typically required with third-party equipment lease financing.
-Instead, to ensure that each monthly installment is made on time and that customers' systems are serviced in accordance with the terms of the warranty, every system requires a monthly activation code, which we provide upon receiving each monthly installment.
+Instead, to ensure that each monthly installment is made on time and that the customer's systems are serviced in accordance with the terms of the warranty, every system requires a monthly activation code, which we provide to the customer upon receiving each monthly installment.
 If a customer does not timely pay a monthly installment, the customer will not receive an activation code and will be unable to use the system.
-Because this process does not protect us from the economic impact of a customer's failure to make its monthly payments, our current practice is to maintain a purchase money security interest over the devices sold, which affords us with priority as a secured creditor and entitles us to certain rights of recovery of the device in the event of a customer default or bankruptcy.
-We cannot provide any assurance that the financial position of customers purchasing products and services under a subscription agreement will not change adversely before we receive all monthly installments due under the contract.
-As a result of the global economic turmoil that has resulted from COVID-19, many of our customers experienced difficulty in making timely payments, or payments at all, under their subscription agreements which resulted in higher than anticipated bad debt expense over the course of fiscal year 2020 and the first quarter of fiscal year 2021.
-Despite the recent improvements we have seen in our collection and bad debt recovery experience as the business activities of our customers continue to recover, we cannot assure you that our customers will resume payments under their subscription agreements or that we will not experience customer defaults even after local economies fully reopen for business.
-In the event that there is a default by any customer to whom we have sold products and/or services under subscription agreement, we may recognize bad debt expenses in our general and administrative expenses.
+Because this process does not protect us from the economic impact of a customer's failure to make its monthly payments, we do maintain a purchase money security interest over the devices sold and therefore enjoy priority as a secured creditor. entitling us to certain rights of recovery of the device in the event of a customer default or bankruptcy.
+We cannot provide any assurance that the financial position of customers purchasing products and services under a subscription agreement will not change adversely before we receive all the monthly installment payments due under the contract.
+As a result of the global economic turmoil that has resulted from COVID-19, many of our customers experienced difficulty in making timely payments, or payments at all, during this pandemic under their subscription agreements which had resulted in higher than anticipated bad debt expense over the course of the 2020 fiscal year.
+Despite the improvement we have seen in our collection experience due to the recent regulatory approvals and successful rollout of COVID-19 vaccines, we cannot assure you that our customers will resume payments under their agreements or that we will not experience customer defaults even after local economies reopen for business.
+In the event that there is a default by any of the customers to whom we have sold systems under the subscription-based model, we may recognize bad debt expenses in our general and administrative expenses.
 If this bad debt expense is material, it could negatively affect our results of operations and operating cash flows.